ethereum-optimism/community-hub/src/docs/protocol/protocol.md

 <!--
 **Planned section outline**
 - Delineation between CTC and SCC,
-- **high priority**: explain once and for all that fraud proofs roll back state roots, but NOT transactions
+- **high priority**: explain once and for all that challenges roll back state roots, but NOT transactions
 - Diagram of "the chains" and what is stored on chain -- ideally illustrates the "roll up" mechanism whereby only roots of batches are SSTOREd
 - Sequencing -- what are the properties, what are the implications
 - Ring buffer?? (lean deprioritize)